Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Methods

-Suppose there is interest in applying NTE to estimate COVID-19 VE during 2021 using the Abruzzo study data.
-Consider a sequence of emulated trials initiated weekly from Feb 15, 2021 to May 3, 2021, with each trial ending on Dec 18, 2021.
-Let $l=0, 1, ..., \tau$ index calendar time, measured in weeks from February 15, where $l=J$ corresponds to the week of May 3 and $\tau=44$ is the administrative censoring time.
+To characterize how COVID-19 VE changes over calendar time and time since vaccination using the Abruzzo study data, consider a sequence of $J+1$ hypothetical target trials initiated weekly from February 15, 2021 to May 3, 2021, with each trial ending on December 18, 2021.
+Let $l=0, 1, ..., \tau$ index calendar time, measured in weeks from February 15, where $l=J$ corresponds to the week of May 3 and $\tau+1=45$ is the administrative censoring time.
+Let $\mathcal{L}=\{0, 1, ..., \tau\}$ represent the set of all calendar time points in the study period.

-This section describes how specifications in the target trial protocol for the application in Section \ref{DataAnalysis} are used to construct an analytic cohort from the Abruzzo data; the full protocol appears in Table \ref{protocol}.
-Individuals are ``enrolled" into all trials for which they are eligible.
-Assume people enter the analytic cohort on the first full week during which they meet eligibility criteria.
-Further assume eligibility criteria are defined such that a person may be eligible for one or more consecutive trials, but a person who is ineligible for the week-$l$ trial will also be ineligible for all subsequent trials.
-Define the analytic cohort as the set of all individuals in the Abruzzo study database who are alive and free of the event on February 15, 2021 and meet eligibility criteria for at least one trial.
+Define the analytic cohort as the set of individuals in the Abruzzo study database who meet eligibility criteria at calendar time zero, where eligibility is determined by the target trial protocol.
+For the Abruzzo analysis presented in Section~\ref{DataAnalysis}, the target trial protocol is given in Appendix Table~\ref{protocol_p1}.
+Variables within the analytic cohort dataset are constructed as follows.

 Assume a ``study visit" (data collection time) occurs on the first day of each week during the follow-up period.
-Time-dependent variables are measured in weeks and determined by changes in a participant's status between study visits.
-Let $T$ denote calendar time of the event of interest, measured in weeks from $l=0$ (i.e., February 15, 2021).
-Similarly, let $C$ denote calendar time of censoring (due to loss to follow up, as defined in the target trial protocol).
-Let $T^*=\text{min}(T, C)$ and $\Delta=I(T < C)$, where $I(\cdot)$ denotes the indicator function.
-For example, if an individual experiences an event on or after the day of the week $l-1$ visit and before the day of the week $l$ visit, then $T^*=l$ and $\Delta=1$.
-If an individual remains free of the event and censoring by the administrative censoring time $\tau$, then $\Delta=0$ and $C=\tau+1$.
-Let $S$ and $S^*$ denote the first and last calendar time when eligibility criteria are met, respectively, such that $S^* \in \{S, S+1, ..., J\}$.
-Let $\boldsymbol{V}=(V_1, V_2, V_3)$ where $V_q$ represents calendar time of the $q$th COVID-19 vaccine dose.
-By convention, let $V_q=\infty$ if an individual is lost to follow up or experiences an event prior to receiving a $q$th vaccine dose.
-Let $\boldsymbol{X}$ denote a vector of time-fixed covariates measured prior to calendar time $l=0$.
-Assume independent and identically distributed copies of $\boldsymbol{O}=(T^*, \Delta, S, S^*, \boldsymbol{V}, \boldsymbol{X})$ are observed for the $n$ individuals in the analytic cohort.
+Variables are measured in weeks from February 15, 2021 and are determined by changes in a participant's status between study visits.
+Let $T\in\{1,2, ...\}$ denote calendar time of the event of interest, e.g., severe disease or death due to SARS-CoV-2.
+Similarly, let $U \in \{1, 2, ..., \tau+1\}$ denote calendar time of censoring (due to loss to follow up, as defined in the target trial protocol).
+Let $T^*=\text{min}(T, U)$ and $\Delta=I(T < U)$, where $I(\cdot)$ denotes the indicator function.
+If an individual remains free of the event and on-study through calendar time $\tau$, then $\Delta=0$ and ${T^*}=\tau+1$.
+Let $\boldsymbol{X}$ denote a vector of baseline (i.e., measured at calendar time $0$) covariates.